lemelon/cozysdk-client/api.md

 #### What is `name`?

 The second param is the name of the request you want to create.
-So for example, if you want to get a contact that starts with an "a", you just need to create a name like "contactthatstartswithana” in order to run it afterwards.
+So for example, if you want to get a contact that starts with an "a", you just need to create a name like `contactthatstartswithana` in order to run it afterwards.
 It might also be useful to have some [conventions](https://ehealthafrica.github.io/couchdb-best-practices/#naming-conventions-for-views) to requests/views.

 #### What is `request`?

 The third param is the actual request to communicate with the cozy database.
 You need here to present the third params:
 * Either as a string: `'function(doc) { emit(doc.n, null); }'`
-* Or you can put the function directly, like this: function(doc) { emit(doc.n, null); }
+* Or you can put the function directly, like this: `function(doc) { emit(doc.n, null); }`
-* Or finally as an object with map and reduce:  {map: "function(doc) { emit([doc.year, doc.month, doc.day], 1); }", reduce: "_sum"}
+* Or finally as an object with map and reduce:  `{map: "function(doc) { emit([doc.year, doc.month, doc.day], 1); }", reduce: "_sum"}`

 Here you can easily customize your request and use it whenever you wish in your app.